 Comfort and Tradition with Greek Breakfast

 With sugar or without, rich in crema and bubbles or simple and pure, prepared over hot sand or in a traditional briki, Greek coffee is far more than just a beverage.
 It is a ritual, a habit, and a carrier of memory.
-Often described as a coffee for true connoisseurs, it is also known as a coffee of consolation, as tradition dictates that it is served at funerals, accompanied by cognac and a rusk.
+Often described as a coffee for true connoisseurs, it is also known as a coffee of consolation.

 Although it has been officially recognized by UNESCO as an Intangible Cultural Heritage of Turkey, this style of coffee is deeply rooted throughout the Eastern Mediterranean.
 It is known as Greek, Armenian, Arabic, Cypriot, or Middle Eastern coffee, as it is the most widely consumed type of coffee in many regions of the Eastern Mediterranean, the Middle East, the Balkans, and North Africa.
 For this reason, its origin has long been—and continues to be—a subject of cultural debate.
 Some distinguish Greek coffee from Turkish coffee, emphasizing that Greek coffee is more finely ground and differently roasted.